 Siemens congratulates all students who participated in Year 4 of the four-year long EcoCAR Mobility Challenge.
 Teams from 11 universities modified a standard gasoline powered Chevrolet Blazer SUV into an advanced autonomous, communicating and energy-efficient hybrid electric vehicle.

-EcoCAR is a U.S. Department of Energy (DoE) Advanced Vehicle Technology Competition (AVTC) program with the foundational industry sponsorship and vehicle donations by General Motors.
+The EcoCAR Mobility Challenge is a 4-year student competition from 2018-2022 with a budget of over $25 million provided mostly by industry.
+EcoCAR is a U.S. Department of Energy (DoE) Advanced Vehicle Technology Competition (AVTC) program with the foundational industry sponsorship and vehicle donations by General Motors (GM).
 Students receive hands-on real-world experiences as they work towards creating the transportation technology of the future.
-Siemens Digital Industries Software is a principal engineering software supplier to the teams as well as a sponsor.
+Siemens Digital Industries Software is the principal engineering software supplier to the teams as well as a sponsor.
+GM provided a Chevrolet Blazer SUV for the students to modify from a gasoline-only vehicle to a hybrid-electric powertrain, as well as adding advanced driver assistance features (ADAS), (such as adaptive cruise control or lane-keeping).
+Siemens Digital Industries software is the primary engineering software sponsor for all the student teams.
+Siemens provides software at no-cost, along with free online training courses and technical support.

 All 3 podium winners were enabled by Siemens Xcelerator suite of integrated software engineering tools.